-NEW YORK (AP) — More than 100 prospective jurors are scheduled to fill out questionnaires for the trial of a New York police officer accused of plotting to kidnap, torture, kill and eat women.
+NEW YORK (AP) — Some prospective jurors in the conspiracy trial of a New York police officer accused of plotting to kill and eat women say they were hurt emotionally by seeing a sampling of evidence to be offered.

-Defense lawyers say he had no criminal intent and his Internet chats reflected only sexual fantasies.
+Defense lawyers say Valle (VAL'-ee) had no criminal intent and his Internet chats reflected only sexual fantasies.